epec254/docs/docs/guides/introduction/problem_solved.md

 * Secure
 * Fast enough to be used in production (e.g., low latency)

-#1, #4, #5 are straightforward - there are many libraries that let you quickly stand up an API endpoint (FastAPI, AWS Lambda, etc) that contain arbitrary code/business logic.
+#1, #4, #5 are straightforward - there are many libraries that let you quickly stand up an API endpoint (FastAPI, AWS Lambda, etc) that contain arbitrary code/business logic - but do require engineering know-how (Docker, etc).

 #3 is not easy, but many tools greatly simplify the process of capturing and serving the ML model itself (Sagemaker endpoints, Vertex AI serving, BentoML, kServe, Seldon, etc).